-As part of the 360° Graduate Student Development Initiative, the Teaching Support Centre (TSC) and the School of Graduate and Postdoctoral Studies (SGPS) are working on developing programs and resources to enhance graduate supervision and raise its profile and importance across campus.
+The Teaching Support Centre (TSC) and the School of Graduate and Postdoctoral Studies (SGPS) have developed workshops, courses and resources to assist faculty supervisors and graduate chairs who mentor and support graduate students and to enhance graduate supervision and raise its profile and importance across campus.

 Western Guide to Graduate Supervision